-The Australian ventilation products market is projected to generate $2,806.3 million revenue in 2030, advancing at a CAGR of 4.6% during 2020–2030.
-This can be attributed to the growing preference for decentralized ventilation, the rising number of commercial and residential projects, and the surging awareness of the environmental and health effects of air pollution.
+The Australian ventilation products market is projected to generate $1,003.9 million revenue by 2030, advancing at a CAGR of 6.5% during 2021–2030.
+Key factors driving the market include the surging awareness of the environmental and health effects of polluted air, the increasing number of commercial and residential projects, and the rising preference for decentralized ventilation.

 The COVID-19 pandemic impacted the demand for ventilation products and services in Australia.
 Due to lockdowns, the supply chain for refrigerants and electronic components, including compressors, embedded systems, and fan units, was disturbed, which hampered the manufacturing of ventilation equipment, which, in turn, restrained the market growth.

 The demand for ventilation products in the residential sector is expected to witness faster growth, propelling at a CAGR of over 7%, during 2021–2030.
 This can be attributed to the surging preference for open-plan homes, the rising construction activities, and the increasing awareness about energy-efficient ventilation systems, in the country.
 Furthermore, the growing health concerns about indoor air quality (IAQ) are leading to the increase in demand for these systems in residential buildings.